mtopircean/mixing-potions-frontend/README.md

 After updating a comment, user needs to refresh the page to be able to edit the comment again.
 This is a limitation that will be addressed in future iterations:
 ![Alt text](docs/bugs/comment_update.png)

+7. Although I have a very difficult time in replicating the error, on certain ocassions, even if I follow already a user, I can follow them again and are displayed twice in my followed list.
+I believe it has to do with the loading of the website....but it happens in very rare ocassions.
+Doesn`t affect functionality and I can unfollow the user, but it is just creating this duplication.

+8. Not really a BUG, but I have to run nvm install 16 before I can run a npm start to run a server.
+Something to do with version control, but could not fix it and tutoring recommandation was to do nvm install 16 so I can be able to start the server.

 # Credits